snubwoody/www/src/articles/gui-in-rust.md

 ## Renderer

-Can't write widgets without something to draw them to the screen.
-I initially made my own (crappy) renderer using `wgpu`.
-This worked but it was buggy and slow and I soon realised that it is a project in itself so I switched to `tiny_skia`.
-Font rendering...
+First things first you need a 2D renderer to draw widgets to the screen.
+I initially made my own (crappy) [renderer](https://github.com/snubwoody/agape-rs/blob/4f27977abc8af6ea8a329e74f82c4ab4e6d90728/helium_renderer/src/lib.rs) using `wgpu`.
+This worked but it was kept breaking every other day, and I soon realised that it is a project in itself so I switched to `tiny_skia`, which worked great, although it didn't have font rendering.
+For font rendering, I used `cosmic_text` to render the text to an image and then render that image to the screen in `tiny_skia`.

 ## Layout

 I realised that most of the layout in a GUI is composed of rows, columns and individual widgets (add image).
 Like this home page of [mason and fifth](https://mason-fifth.com/).

 ![Layout](../assets/internal/gui-in-rust/screenshot.png)

 Furthermore, all widgets want to be one of three sizes: